Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

 Hiroshima Mint Bureau Cherry Blossom Viewing

-Only open to the public for a few days each year, both the Osaka and Hiroshima Mint buildings have an amazing variety of trees which are illuminated in the evening.
-They have a lot of yaezakura (late-blooming flowers with more petals), so it’s great if you are a tad late for the regular blooming period.
+Like Osaka, the normally off-limits Hiroshima Mint buildings have an amazing variety of trees, which are illuminated in the evening.
+They have a lot of yaezakura (late-blooming flowers with more petals), so it’s perfect if you are late for the regular sakura blooming period.

 Kintaikyo Bridge Festival